Quantum Plasma Creation near a Magnetar: QED Processes and the Magnetar Plasma State

 \subsubsection{Surface Annihilation}

-Positrons also annihilate in the atmosphere of the star, where ions are present.
+Positrons also annihilate at the surface of the star.
+Above the surface, an atmosphere of ions and electrons backscatters incident charged particles, reducing surface annihilation.
 The restriction of charged particle motion to one dimension (along ${\bm B}$) leads to significant flux of reflected pairs: only $1/3$ of those incident on the atmosphere are absorbed.
 Warm positrons and electrons both backscatter off ions with a cross section $\sigma_{i\pm} = \pi r_e^2 / \beta^4\gamma^4$ \citep{Pavlov1976, Kostenko2019}, but positrons backscatter more rapidly off atmospheric electrons through the 1-photon annihilation channel.
 The Coulomb cross section $\sigma_{i\pm}$ is smaller than $\sigma_{\rm ann,1\gamma}/2$ by a factor $\sim 0.06\,(B/10\,B_{\rm Q})$ (for a typical particle speed $\beta \sim 0.6$: see Equation (\ref{eq:sigma1gamma})).

 Annihilation takes place at greater depths than backscattering, but still at a moderate depth to O-mode electron scattering.
 To see this, we note that annihilation into two photons (both below threshold for pair conversion) has a cross section $\sigma_{\rm ann,2\gamma} \ll \sigma_{\rm ann,1\gamma}$.
-An absorbed positron reaching an electron column $N_e$ below the surface has traversed a total column $N_e^{1/2} (\sigma_{\rm ann,1\gamma}/2)^{-1/2}$; it annihilates at a mean depth \ba \tau_O < \tau_{\rm T} &\sim& {\sigma_{\rm T} \over (\sigma_{\rm ann,2\gamma} \, \sigma_{\rm ann,1\gamma}/2)^{1/2}}\nn &=& 0.45\,\left({B\over 10\,B_{\rm Q}}\right).\qquad (\beta \sim 0.6) \ea
+An absorbed positron reaching an electron column $N_e$ below the surface has traversed a total column $N_e^2 \cdot\sigma_{\rm ann,1\gamma}/2$; it annihilates at a mean depth \ba \tau_O < \tau_{\rm T} &\sim& {\sigma_{\rm T} \over (\sigma_{\rm ann,2\gamma} \, \sigma_{\rm ann,1\gamma}/2)^{1/2}}\nn &=& 0.3\,\left({B\over 10\,B_{\rm Q}}\right).\qquad (\beta \sim 0.6) \ea

 The backscattered particle fraction is derived straightforwardly.
 Given that scattering occurs on average at a column $N_s$ of target particles, the probability of first scattering at column $N_1$ is $dP_1 = e^{-N_1/N_s}\,dN_1/N_s$, and the total probability to escape the atmosphere after this first scattering is $P_{1,\rm esc} = \int_0^{\infty} (dN_1/N_s) e^{-2N_1/N_s} = 1/2$.
 The probability to escape after $2n$ more backscatterings is a factor $4^{-n}$ times smaller, leading to a total backscattering probability \be P_{\rm esc} = \sum_{n=0}^\infty P_{2n+1,\rm esc} = {2\over 3}. \ee Note that this result does not depend on the tilt of the magnetic field with respect to gravity.